01-edu/public/subjects/alphamirror/README.md

 Write a program called `alphamirror` that takes a `string` as argument and displays this `string` after replacing each alphabetical character with the opposite alphabetical character.

-The case of the letter stays the same, for example :
+The case of the letter remains unchanged, for example :

 'a' becomes 'z', 'Z' becomes 'A'
 'd' becomes 'w', 'M' becomes 'N'